datasciencecampus/pygrams/docs/tech-report.md

     touch panel: 			    7.844696969696972
     control unit: 			    7.818181818181827
     far configure: 			    7.393939393939394
     computer storage medium: 	    7.234848484848488
     mobile terminal: 		    6.91287878787879
     controller configure: 	            6.560606060606065
     frequency band: 		    6.3212121212121115

-The main concerns with this method were interpreting timeseries with multiple curvature and the fact that not every timeseries pattern matches a quadratic or a sigmoid curve.
+The main concerns with this method were when interpreting timeseries with multiple curvature and the fact that not every timeseries pattern matches a quadratic or a sigmoid curve.
 ### State space (Sonia)
 A more flexible approach is that of the state space model with a kalman filter.
 This solves the problem of the variety of curvature patterns mentioned above, by smoothing the timeseries using the Kalman filter and providing the first gradient of the smoothed time-series.
 This means we know the slope of the timeseries at each point and we can assess emergence in a very flexible way.
 We can either look for an emergence score between two user defined points or look at the longest uphill course or the steepest one using simple calculus.